connie-feng/connie-feng.github.io/_posts/2019-12-08-japan-travel-tips.markdown

 The bulk of the cost was taking the shinkansen (bullet train) between Tokyo and Kyoto.
 The estimates came out to be about $3 than the cost of the JR pass.
 I knew that I would probably be using the JR pass on the subway a lot more than I calculated, and the convenience of just showing the pass to the employee at the gate would be worth it for me.

 I exchanged my vouchers in Tokyo Station at one of the JR East Travel Service Centers.
 They will need the passport of each person getting a pass.
 I also went ahead and reserved seats for Tokyo -> Kyoto and Kyoto -> Tokyo - I already knew which trains I wanted to take from Hyperdia, so I told the employee the train number and times (i.e. *12:33 PM SHINKANSEN HIKARI 513 Tokyo Station -> Kyoto Station 3:11 PM*).
 Since I reserved early, I was also able to specify that I wanted to sit on the right side of the train on the way to Kyoto and on the left side of the train back to Tokyo to see Mt.
-Fuji!
+Fuji! :mount_fuji:

 I was able to use the JR pass for some subways, bullet trains, and a couple of buses.
 I did get confused when some bus stops had the JR sign on them, but when I tried to show the bus driver the pass, they rejected it and I still had to pay.
 The [JR lines in Tokyo][jrlines] will have a 'JR' icon on the route in Google Maps.